 SMX East 2014 Speaker Series: What a Winning SEO Agency Looks Like According to Rhea Drysdale

 When Rhea Drysdale, the CEO and co-founder of Outspoken Media, takes the SMX East stage on Oct.
 2, I have a feeling it’s going to be a packed house.
-The award-winning New Yorker has a keen understanding of SEO, online reputation management and social media — all of which she’s going to share in “Long-Term SEO: How to Win for Years, Not Days,” alongside Digital marketing VIPs from Trulia, Intel and Ogilvy & Mather.
+The award-winning New Yorker has a keen understanding of SEO, online reputation management and social media — all of which she’s going to share in “Long-Term SEO: How to Win for Years, Not Days,” alongside Internet marketing VIPs from Trulia, Intel and Ogilvy & Mather.

 Today, the SMX East 2014 Speaker Series continues as Drysdale shares her insights on building an SEO team and agency that thrives, staying ahead of the ever-shifting SEO target, what the wins and risks of SEO look like and much more.
 DISCLAIMER: FURTHER READING MIGHT RESULT IN INCREASED MOTIVATION.
 CONTINUE AT YOUR OWN RISK.

 BCI: Your baby turns one, your business turns six and you recently won top 40 under 40.
 You are a mom-preneur and SEO aficionado, and you have caught a wave or two in your life.
 What are some lessons you have learned?

 RD: Starting a business and growing one are two very different beasts.
 Some entrepreneurs live for ideas and don’t stick around for growth.
 Others like the challenge of having to build complex systems and procedures to scale.